james-d-mitchell/mt3501-lnotes-generator/content/01-intro.md

 The study of linear algebra comprises three central components:

-(1) mathematical underpinnings (i.e. theorems and their proofs);
+1.  mathematical underpinnings (i.e. theorems and their proofs);

-(2) computation (for instance, computing the eigenvectors of a linear
+2.  computation (for instance, computing the eigenvectors of a linear transformation);
-    transformation);

-(3) geometric understanding (for example, finding answers to: why is
-    matrix multiplication defined the way it is, what is the meaning of the determinant of a matrix, and so on?).
+3.  geometric understanding (for example, finding answers to: why is matrix multiplication defined the way it is, what is the meaning of the determinant of a matrix, and so on?).

-After MT2501, you are probably most familiar with item (2).
-In this module, we will concentrate in equal parts on (1) and (2), and, to a somewhat lesser extent (3).
+After MT2501, you are probably most familiar with the computational aspects of linear algebra.
+In this module, we will concentrate in equal parts on the mathematical underpinnings and computation (although not exactly in the same sense as you did in MT2501), and, to a somewhat lesser extent to geometric understanding.

-### Why is linear mathematics important?
+## Why is linear mathematics important?

 Linear algebra arises out of the study of matrices and vectors.
 In MT1002, or equivalent previous mathematical studies, we have seen how